PaulZC/Qwiic_Iridium_9603N/LEARN.md

 - The average current draw during a complete receive/transmit cycle is 158mA

 The Qwiic Iridium 9603N uses an [LTC3225](https://www.analog.com/en/products/ltc3225.html) supercapacitor charger to meet these power needs.
-When powered by 3.3V from the Qwiic interface, it can charge a pair of supercapacitors to 5.3V.
+When powered by 3.3V from the Qwiic interface, it charges a pair of supercapacitors to 5.3V.
 These capacitors deliver the 1.3A peak current draw when the 9603N transmits.

 The LTC3225 charge current is adjustable up to a maximum of 150mA.
 When set to the full 150mA, the LTC3225 can match the 145mA average current